Dear Birth mothers,

 Yes, there are things about being adopted that are hard.
 But there are things about adoption that are pretty great, too.

-I read a blog written by a birthmother where she apologizes to a child she placed for adoption.
-The blog begins:
+I read a blog written by a birthmother where she begins by apologizing to a child she placed for adoption.

 The blog begins: “I’m sorry.
 I’m sorry.
 I’m sorry.